best

 Before diving into specific models, understand what matters for Home Assistant:

-Router vs end device - Most Zigbee plugs act as routers, repeating the signal for other devices.
-This is valuable, but it also means they draw constant power.
-If you’re plugging these behind a couch, the standby energy adds up.
+Router vs end device — Mains-powered Zigbee plugs almost always act as routers, repeating the mesh for other devices.
+That’s valuable for network health, but it means the plug is always drawing a little standby power.

-Power reporting - Some plugs report real-time power consumption.
-Others only report on/off state.
-If you want energy monitoring, verify the model supports it.
+Power reporting — Some plugs report real-time wattage and energy; others only report on/off.
+If you want energy monitoring, verify the specific model supports it (and that your integration exposes it).

 Top Picks for Indoor Use